spoonapps/docs/reference/spoonscript/startup.md

 Using this syntax, a command is interpreted by the Command Prompt, providing access to the shell's internal and external commands.
 By default, the Command Prompt is executed with the /k flag and the command is appended to it (cmd /k <command>).
 This means that the Command Prompt window will remain open after the specified command has completed.

-For example, to display a message on the screen and open a command prompt:
+For example, to open a Command Prompt window with a message:

 ```
 # Hello world is passed to the 'echo' shell command